Merevale: Governance

 The village has its own parish called Merevale Civil Parish although for some purposes it is merged to form Bentley and Merevale Civil Parish.
 The community is served by Bentley and Merevale Parish Council.
 Merevale was part of the Atherstone Rural District.
 In 1974 under the Local Government Act 1972 the Atherstone Rural District became part of the newly formed district of North Warwickshire.
 Inside North Warwickshire Merevale is part of the Baddesley Ensor and Grendon Ward and is represented by Andy Wright and Bernadette Davey who are both Conservative, Merevale is covered by the Baddesley Ensor Ward in Warwickshire and is also represented by Andy Wright a Conservative Councillor.
-It is part of the North Warwickshire constituency and the current MP is pro-Brexit Conservative Craig Tracey.
+It is part of the North Warwickshire and Bedworth constituency and the current MP is Rachel Taylor of the Labour Party.
 Prior to Brexit in 2020 it was part of the West Midlands European Parliament constituency which was represented by 6 MEPs.